SAP-samples/bulletinboard-reviews-nodejs/README.md

 Use the script `run-db.sh` to start your local postgres DB instance.
 Afterwards, you can run `start-app-locally.sh` to start your local API endpoint.
 Optionally, you can add the parameter `debug` in order to start your local server in debug mode.

+The tests are executed with command `npm test`.
+Starting the test suite in debug mode is done similarly via command `npm run test:debug`.

 ## How to work in the cloud

 Use script `deploy-to-cf.sh`.